-As a summary, the temperature change of INCWM in July on an interannual scale is controlled by three processes, i.e., the 270 local retention of bottom low water temperature from early spring, local vertical heat diffusion from May to July and horizontal heat advection originating from Hayasui Strait in July (Fig. 6).
-Since the water temperatures in April and that at Hayasui Strait in July are easy to obtain from observation.
+and horizontal heat advection originating from Hayasui Strait in July (Fig. 6).
+The water temperatures in April and that at Hayasui Strait in July are easy to obtain from observation.
 The relationship between them with the INCWM intensity is shown in Fig. 7.
 A strong INCWM corresponds to a combination of a low local initial water temperature in April (11.0-12.5 °C) and a low water temperature at 10-50 m depth at station R in July (19.5-20.3 °C).
-Conversely, a weak INCWM

-275 usually corresponds to a combination of a high local initial water temperature in April (11.7-14.1 °C) and a high water temperature (19.8-20.9 °C) in the Hayasui Strait at depths of 10-50 m in July.
+Conversely, a weak INCWM usually corresponds to a combination of a high local initial water temperature in April (11.7-14.1 °C) and a high water temperature (19.8-20.9 °C) in the Hayasui Strait at depths of 10-50 m in July.
 This provides an intuitive understanding about the INCWM intensity and its relationship with initial water temperature before formation and remote horizontal heat advection in July.
-However, that local vertical heat transfer during warming seasons is not included in Figure 7.
-As it is not easy to address the relative importance of each process to the interannual variation of the INCWM from only observations, we would discuss their influence on INCWM characteristics using numerical model in Section 4.1.
+However, that local vertical heat transfer during warming seasons is not included in Fig. 7.
+As it is not easy to address the relative importance of each process to the interannual variation of the INCWM from only observations, we discuss their influence on INCWM characteristics using numerical model in Sect.
+4.1.